 Praised for his “uncommonly expressive and detailed” performances by the Miami Herald and described as an “eloquent and decisive” conductor by The Wall Street Journal, Steven Jarvi is a conductor with an equal passion for the concert hall and the opera house.
-Mr. Jarvi recently completed his tenure as the Resident Conductor of the St. Louis Symphony and Music Director of the St. Louis Symphony Youth Orchestra.
+Mr. Jarvi is the Interim Artistic Director of Charlottesville Opera and recently completed his tenure as the Resident Conductor of the St. Louis Symphony and Music Director of the St. Louis Symphony Youth Orchestra.
 He won the Bruno Walter Memorial Foundation Award while the Associate Conductor of the Kansas City Symphony, and previously served as the Conducting Fellow with Michael Tilson Thomas and the New World Symphony in Miami Beach, an Associate Conductor for New York City Opera at Lincoln Center, and the Domingo-Cafritz Young Artist Conductor with the Washington National Opera at the Kennedy Center.

 While Associate Conductor of the Kansas City Symphony, Jarvi led over 150 concerts and performed during the opening season of the Kaufmann Center for the Performing Arts.
 He made his Classical Series debut filling in on short notice with Violinist, Midori.
 The following season, after studying in Vienna with principal members of the Vienna Philharmonic, Jarvi led a highly praised subscription weekend of Viennese music featuring pianist, Simone Dinnertstein.

 In the world of opera, Mr. Jarvi was personally selected by Plácido Domingo to be the first conductor ever invited to be a member of the Domingo-Cafritz Young Artist Program at the Kennedy Center’s Washington National Opera and frequently collaborates with the finest singers in the world.
-Recent engagements include the world premieres of An American Soldier and Approaching Ali with Washington National Opera, Philip Glass’ Orphée, La Traviata, Tosca, The Ballad of Baby Doe, Falstaff, Lucia di Lammermoor, Il Barbiere di Siviglia, Die Zauberflöte, Madama Butterfly, La Boheme, Susannah, and Cosi fan tutte with companies such as Virginia Opera, Winter Opera Saint Louis, Baltimore Lyric Opera, and Ash Lawn Opera Festival.
-Jarvi will return to Ash Lawn Opera to conduct Rigoletto in 2017.
+Recent engagements include the world premieres of An American Soldier and Approaching Ali with Washington National Opera, Philip Glass’ Orphée, La Traviata, Tosca, The Ballad of Baby Doe, Falstaff, Lucia di Lammermoor, Il Barbiere di Siviglia, Die Zauberflöte, Rigoletto, Madama Butterfly, La Boheme, Susannah, and Cosi fan tutte with companies such as Virginia Opera, North Carolina Opera, Winter Opera Saint Louis, Baltimore Lyric Opera, and Charlottesville/Ash Lawn Opera Festival.
+Jarvi will return to Charlottesville to conduct Le Nozze di Figaro in the summer of 2018.

 A frequent performer with the New World Symphony, Jarvi has shared subscription concerts in Miami Beach with Michael Tilson Thomas, conducted on the NWS Charles Ives: In Context Festival and lead their Concerts for Kids, and PULSE events.
 As an advocate of new music, he has collaborated with many celebrated composers including Philip Glass, Henri Dutilleux, John Adams, John Zorn, Augusta Read Thomas, Steven Mackey, Adam Schoenberg, Jennifer Higdon and Leon Kirchner; has conducted at Tanglewood’s Festival of Contemporary Music, and has led multiple performances at New York City Opera’s VOX Festival.